Aristides Guarnizo, Colombia

 Tarqui is a small, yet progressive, town in southern Huila.
 The Andes mountains run through Colombia, splitting into three ranges that run north to south.
 Tarqui sits between the central and eastern ranges, in the Magdelena River Valley.
 Fairfield Trading’s facility, located in this valley, provides an ideal location for year round harvest for growers near Tarqui, Huila.

-Last year we traveled with Fairfield Trading Company to initiate a collaborative partnership in Colombia.
+Two years ago we traveled with Fairfield Trading Company to initiate a collaborative partnership in Colombia.
 Colombia boasts amazing and plentiful coffee farms.
 There is no limit to the potential of Colombia.
 This makes it a difficult place to choose and establish long-term partners.
-This year, we interviewed our importer and exporter to identify a partner we felt would fit with Blueprint Coffee’s green buying vision.
+We interviewed our importer and exporter to identify a partner we felt would fit with Blueprint Coffee’s green buying vision.
 These conversations resulted in meeting the Guarnizo families.
 Their farms are located at 1800 MASL on the Cordillera Central.
 Further, we received an opportunity to learn more about how they approach farming and coffee processing.